bkil/freedom-fighters/en/article/remote-fingerprinting.md

 ## Introduction

-Assume that the fingerprinting actor does not have physical proximity to our devices.
+The fingerprinting actor does not need to be near our devices.
 They may observe our transmission through a MITM position or by operating or compromising a server or client that we connect to.

-See local options in case of proximity:
+See local options in case of physical proximity:

 * [local-fingerprinting.md](local-fingerprinting.md)